maforget/epubfixer/trunk/ePubFixer/readme.txt

 -------------------------------------------
 Change Log
 -------------------------------------------

+v1.5.2
+- LibTidy didn't work on 64bit systems, the app will now be 32bit even on 64bit systems.
+- Added a confirmation box to replace the Inline TOC before doing so.
+- Removed Edit HTML Only from Cover Editor, and will make the cover fit to the window, instead of forcing to a 600 x 800 window.
+- The id of a Created Inline TOC will be the filename instead of a GUID.
+- Added a fix for some files that sigil 0.4.2 can't open, because of a badly formed content.opf file.
+Opening them though ePubFixer will fix them.
+- Bundled a DLL that was required for the libtidy.dll file that is part of Visual C++ Runtime, that if missing from the computer would crash ePubFIxer.

 v1.5.1
 - A book would crash when doing certain thing when there was no guide in the opf.